3-leaves-grass/MGTV-MLT/README.md

 ## News 🚀🚀🚀

 - **2026/06/26** : 🚀 We introduce Mango-MT, an advanced machine learning large language model (MT) that demonstrates superior overall translation performance on film and television translation for 11 languages.
-Mango-MT achieves SoTA performance in the benchamark on film and television translation, and our model matches or outperforms commercial models across most languages on Flores-200.
+Mango-MT achieves SoTA performance in the benchamark on film and television translation (overall score: 0.911764), and our model matches or outperforms commercial models across most languages on Flores-200.

 - **2026/06/22** : 🔥 We open-source the benchamark on film and television translation.